 Postpartum doulas are not postpartum depression doulas.
 Postpartum doulas support women after the birth of a child, with or without postpartum depression.

 1. Relating to or happening in the period of time following the birth of a child.

 It is true that women suffering from postpartum depression (PPD) need support and treatment.
-The can certainly benefit from the services of a postpartum doula.
-And postpartum doulas are trained to recognize the symptoms and how to help or locate the appropriate care providers that can help.
+They can certainly benefit from the services of a postpartum doula.
+And, postpartum doulas are trained to recognize the symptoms and how to help or locate the appropriate care providers that can help.

-However I have heard time and again from a variety of people that they thought a postpartum doula was only or specifically for mothers with depression.
+However, I have heard time and again from a variety of people that they thought a postpartum doula was only or specifically for mothers with postpartum depression.

 In the article quoted below Drew Barrymore, who opened up about her PPD experience, said this:

 “I didn’t have postpartum the first time so I didn’t understand it because I was like, ‘I feel great!'” she shared.
 “The second time, I was like, ‘Oh, whoa, I see what people talk about now.
 I understand.’
 It’s a different type of overwhelming with the second.
 I really got under the cloud.”